SAHR

 SAHR Board Secretary

-Marissa is an international criminal and human rights lawyer.
-She works on strategic litigation against abusive governments and other actors on behalf of survivors, including dissidents, political prisoners, and communities.
+Marissa is an international criminal and human rights lawyer specializing in strategic litigation against abusive governments and other actors on behalf of survivors, dissidents, and political prisoners.
 She also advises NGOs addressing atrocity crimes.
-Marissa has worked on rule-of-law initiatives relating to conflicts in Iraq/Syria, Ukraine/Russia, Libya, Iran, Afghanistan, Myanmar/Bangladesh, and Seychelles, and previously worked in the ICC's Office of the Prosecutor.
-She zealously seeks justice and healing through victim-centered and trauma-informed practices.
+Her work spans conflicts in Iraq/Syria, Ukraine/Russia, Libya, Iran, Afghanistan, Myanmar/Bangladesh, and Seychelles, and she previously served in the ICC's Office of the Prosecutor.
+Committed to victim-centered and trauma-informed justice, she strives to achieve both accountability and healing.

 LinkedIn